Charlotte chief says trust in police is the worst he’s ever seen. But he has a plan.

 So high that Jennings and his department will be trying something radically new.

-Soon, Charlotte-Mecklenburg Police Department officers will begin treating residents with whom they interact, not solely as victims, suspects or “perps,” but as customers.
+Soon, Charlotte-Mecklenburg Police Department officers will begin treating residents with whom they interact, not solely as victims, suspects or “perps,” but even more as “customers.”

+The change: A novel customer-service training curriculum that’s never before been taught to police.

 “I don’t want people to walk away from us with a bad feeling,” Jennings told the Observer in an interview this week.